 If the code in the #include file is pure ASP (no HTML generated), then it shouldn't matter where it is.

 But, yes, I usually put my code like that in the <head>, just in case it needs to dump in some <style> or <script> coding.
 Without seeing the code in the #include, it's hard to tell for sure, but you could/should certainly try that.

-Certainly it will *NOT* work at the bottom of the page.An optimist sees the glass as half full.
+Certainly it will *NOT* work at the bottom of the page.Be yourself.
+No one else is as qualified.